-Stag Theatre & Cinema
+Stag Theatre

 The Stag opened on Saturday August 22 1936 as the Majestic Cinema.
 The first feature starred Jack Buchanan & Fay Wray in the musical farce "When Knights Were Bold" a film which the Daily Express described as “a rare triumph of unimaginativeness”.